The Benefits of Using Dyes in your Pond

-Two of the most popular commercially available pond dyes are Aquashade and Blue Lagoon SS.
+Two of the most popular commercially available pond dyes are Aquashade and Sapphire Bay®.
 Aquashade is a blend of blue and yellow dyes that work together specifically to screen or shade portions of the sunlight spectrum (red-orange and blue-violet) that are known to promote underwater weed and algae growth.
-Blue Lagoon SS is a pleasant blue-green color that will leave your pond reminiscent of tropical waters such as those seen in the Caribbean.
+Sapphire Bay® blue pond dye adds a natural looking blue-green color to lakes, ponds, or large fountains.

 Pond dye’s UV filtering properties, particularly Aquashade’s, is beneficial for limiting algae growth.
 Algae can easily over take a pond and damage the overall health.
 By using pond dyes, you can help limit the algae’s ability to proliferate throughout your pond.